Trick and Or Treat

 I showed up at Terry’s right after dinner.
 It was down in the fifties, so I had on my Dad’s old Army fatigue jacket, which was kind of a costume, I guessed.

 “Hi, Scott!”
-Terry’s Mom said when Terry let me in.
+Terry’s Mom said when she let me in.
 She’d told me once to go ahead and come in without knocking.
 I never felt comfortable with that, best friend’s house or no.

 Seven year old Annie rushed up to me with a big smile.
 She had a black outfit, a peaked black hat and a green painted face.